 Scarlet was glad to have Lance with her for the final week of her outward journey and, if things went well, he would probably accompany her back to Stormrest with men willing to fight.

 She found that she enjoyed his company, despite her misgivings.
 Scarlet still didn’t trust him, but she no longer feared him.
-He had proven himself capable.
+He had proven himself capable, and he was more knowledgeable about the world than anyone she had ever met—even the desert cities of Drakkar, with their libraries and spice markets, were known to him firsthand.

 No matter the subject, he seemed to have some passing interest or experience with it.
-But he didn’t come off as a know-it-all.
-Instead, he seemed to have a real interest in many topics, an aspect of the man that she had not at all expected.
+But he wore it lightly, without the air of a man who needed you to know it.
+She had not expected that.

 She wondered why she had a strange obsession with comparing him to a man who had indicated that he didn’t want her.
 Especially considering that Lance made it no secret that he did want her.

-He hadn’t come right out and asked her to marry him again, but he did hint from time to time that he was interested in her and that he hoped she would still consider the possibility of an arrangement in their future.
+He hadn’t asked her to marry him again directly, but he hinted from time to time that he was interested and hoped she would still consider the possibility.

-He confessed one evening that when he first brought it up, he didn’t have any great interest in her, but perhaps wanted to get one over on the queen.
-He admitted that this had been unfair to Scarlet, apologized, but then suggested that things had changed of late.
+He confessed one evening that when he first raised it, he’d had no great interest in her personally—he’d wanted to score a point against the queen.
+He admitted this had been unfair to Scarlet, apologized, and then suggested that things had changed.
 He had genuinely come to be quite fond of her.
-It wasn’t love, exactly, but he held her in a certain appreciation that could someday lead there if she was willing to not simply reject him out of hand.
+It wasn’t love, exactly, but he held her in a certain appreciation that could someday lead there, if she was willing to not simply dismiss him.

 And she didn’t.
 She kept him at arm’s length, certainly, but over the week, the length of her arm seemed to shorten.